-- The Transit component of the relocation of the main public works facility, at a total cost of \$5.7 million, for which PTIF grant funding in the amount of \$1.9 million has been secured. - The relocation and expansion of the existing transit bus barn, at a total cost of \$42 million (including \$2 million for land acquisition), for which ICIP funding in the amount of \$14.9 million has been secured.
+- The Transit component of the recovery of debt for the relocation of the main public works facility, at a total cost of \$650,000. - The relocation and expansion of the existing transit bus barn, at a total cost of \$42 million (including \$2 million for land acquisition), for which ICIP funding in the amount of \$29.2 million has been secured.
 The need and cost of this project was established in part by a Transit Garage Relocation Study completed in 2027 which analysed design work for the selected location and necessary approvals allowing for construction to proceed once funding becomes available.